On this page

 • It supports a Zero Trust security architecture.
 See What is Zero Trust Security? (opens new window)

-• It logs events related to your organization to provide an audit trail that you can export to a SIEM system.
+• It logs events related to your org to provide an audit trail that you can export to a SIEM system.
 You can then use this data for monitoring, troubleshooting, event analysis, and audit.
-See System Log API.
+See the System Log API (opens new window).

 • You can configure it to provide notifications of user authorization issues and proactively respond to such events by temporarily blocking suspicious accounts.